21 Best Things To Do In London, Ontario From A Local (2024)

 Filled with educational rooms geared towards kids of all ages, this museum does an excellent job combining science, history and the arts with active fun.

 Explore the dinosaur room, learn about indigenous culture of the Arctic, understand what goes on in your own neighborhood and backyard and more.
 Bring your class for a field trip, or simply stop in with the kids on a rainy day.
-There’s even family free nights each Thursday from 5-8pm, where admission is waived.

 The indoor playgrounds in London are currently as follows: